Osas Saha: PSM Makassar

 He was signed for PSM Makassar to play in Liga 1 in the 2020 season.
 Osas made his league debut on 1 March 2020 in a match against PSS Sleman.
 This season was suspended on 27 March 2020 due to the COVID-19 pandemic.
 The season was abandoned and was declared void on 20 January 2021.

 Bhayangkara Solo

 In 2021, Osas signed a contract with Indonesian Liga 1 club Bhayangkara Solo.

 PSG Pati

 In 2021, Osas signed a contract with Indonesian Liga 2 club PSG Pati.
 He made his league debut on 11 October against Persijap Jepara.
 On 25 October 2021, Osas scored his first goal for PSG Pati against Hizbul Wathan in the 61st minute at the Manahan Stadium, Surakarta.

 Persita Tengerang

 Osas was signed for Persita Tangerang to play in Liga 1 in the 2022–23 season.
 He made his league debut on 7 August 2022 in a match against Dewa United at the Indomilk Arena, Tangerang.

 International career

+Saha was naturalized officially in August 2018 as he lived and played in Indonesia for more than ten years.

-He made his debut for the Indonesia in the 2022 FIFA World Cup qualification against Thailand on 10 September 2019.
+Saha made his debut for the Indonesia in the 2022 FIFA World Cup qualification against Thailand on 10 September 2019.